-The related party transactions review committee of the parent company Hayleys PLC acts on behalf of the Company.
-The report of the Related Party Transactions Review Committee is given in page no 46.
+The Related Party Transactions Review Committee of the parent company Hayleys PLC acts on behalf of the Company.
+The report of the Related Party Transactions Review Committee is given in page no. 37 of this report.

-D.5 Code of Governance and Business Conduct:
+D.5 Code of Business Conduct and Ethics:

-Operating under the guidance of the Hayley's Group Code of Conduct, the Company has been practicing an exemplary standard of business conduct.
+Operating under the guidance of the Hayleys Group's Code of Conduct, the Company has been practicing an exemplary standard of business conduct.
 Clearly communicated to employees across the organisation, in a relevant and consistent manner, the Code of Conduct together with a Code of Ethics has been embedded in the daily functioning of the organisation.
 Addressing issues such as bribery and corruption, charitable contributions, conflict of interest, entertainment and gifts, insider dealing, inside information and corporate opportunity, political contribution, money laundering and whistleblowing, the Code demands compliance at all levels through formal commitment from each and every employee.